-I graduated from Northern Arizona University with a degree in Elementary Education and a minor in Science, and now have over 20 years of teaching experience, including 16 working at the middle school level.
+I graduated from Northern Arizona University with a degree in Elementary Education and a minor in Science, and now have over 25 years of teaching experience, including 16 working at the middle school level.
 Over those years, I had the opportunity to teach each of the core subjects, though I specialized in mathematics, earning a Master’s in Teaching and Teacher Education from the University of Arizona with a specialization in Mathematics Education as well as National Board Certification in Early Adolescent Mathematics.
-In 2009 I left the classroom and became a Curriculum and Technology Integration Specialist, and began a 6 year period in which my focus was working with elementary school teachers through professional development, co-teaching, and cognitive coaching on blending teaching pedagogy with 21st century tools.
-I maintained my connection with mathematics by teaching Math Methods to pre-service elementary teachers at the Tucson campus of Northern Arizona University in addition to my regular work at the schools.
+In 2009 I left the classroom and became a Curriculum and Technology Integration Specialist, and began a 6 year period in which my focus was working with elementary school teachers through professional development, co-teaching, and cognitive coaching on blending teaching pedagogy with interactive technology tools.
+I maintained my connection with mathematics by teaching Math Methods to pre-service elementary teachers at the Tucson campus of Northern Arizona University, in addition to my regular work at the schools.
 I moved to Fort Collins in 2011 and continued to work in educational technology as I worked to earn my administrative certification from Colorado State University.
-I'm now in my third year here at Shepardson, and more excited than ever to be working with students here as they work to solve problems, explore their world, and learn with each other!
+I'm now in my fourth year here at Shepardson, and more excited than ever to be working with students here as they work to solve problems, explore their world, and learn with each other!

 A year later I found myself working as a 6th grade math and social studies teacher at Esperero Canyon Middle School with another amazing teacher-mentor, and it wasn't too much longer before I was married and a father.
 In my free time I competed around the state in triathlons and in cycling events (both road and mountain), and took up rock climbing.
 To support my cycling habit, I began working at a local bike shop as well.
 Cycling and climbing, though I don't do them as much now as I once did, remain passions that my students quickly learn about.